neeraj182/Exercism-Go-Track-solutions/README.md

 1. All the exercises are available @ https://exercism.org/
 2. All the solutions are mine own.
 3. To learn more about them, visit the platform, you'll get to learn and become proficient in more than 50+ languages.
-4. These are all solutions I got while solving these exercises.
+4. Learning Go by solving exercises.
+5. HAPPY LEARNING!!!